The Herschel SPIRE Fourier Transform Spectrometer Spectral Feature Finder V. Rotational measurements of NGC 891: Observational Information

 The footprint of each SSW detector in observations N and S are shown with that of the SSW cube from observation M in Fig.\,\ref{fig:ObsFootPrint}.
 It is important to note that the full extent of observation M is not perfectly rectangular (see Fig.\,\ref{fig:mappingPost}) and that intermediately sampled mapping observations only provide 16 arcsecond ($\sim$ 1 beamwidth) sampling rather than Nyquist resolved spatial sampling of the observed region \citep{spire_handbook}.
 Sparse observations have a 32 arcsecond sampling determined by the detector spacing of the FTS \citep{spire_handbook}.
 In Fig.\,\ref{fig:ObsFootPrint} the spatial resolution of each observation is shown by the FWHM of the SSW beam for each detector in observations N and S. The pixel size of the hyperspectral cube in observation M is shown by the inset rectangle in the lower left of its footprint.
 Each pixel is only spatially sampled by the SPIRE beam once.

 In all three observations, the prominent $[$\ion{N}{II}$]$ $^3$P$_1$--$^3$P$_0$ feature is readily detected by the SSW array.
 SLW detectors measure a number of neutral carbon fine-structure lines and the occasional CO rotational feature albeit at a much lower SNR.
-The full results from the FF line fitting are provided in the accompanying appendix material (Tables \ref{tab:fullLineRes} and \ref{tab:fullLineResMap}) along with their molecular and atomic transitions determined by template matching in the FF's line identification routine (see \citealt{FFlineID}).
+The full results from the FF line fitting are provided in Tables \ref{tab:fullLineRes} and \ref{tab:fullLineResMap} along with their molecular and atomic transitions determined by template matching in the FF's line identification routine (see \citealt{FFlineID}).
+The extent of $[$\ion{N}{II}$]$ features extracted by the FF improves upon the spatial coverage of $[$\ion{N}{II}$]$ emission from these observations presented in \citet{Hughes2015}.
 Some lines extracted by the FF remain unidentified by the FF routine, often due to highly uncertain velocity estimates for their respective detector/pixel (see \citetalias{FFredshift}) or the lines being absent from the identification template (see \citetalias{FFlineID}).
-A few of these have been manually identified in this letter.
+A few of these have been manually identified in this work.